Robot Brother

 His first nickname was Robot because he could not walk until he was 11

-and when he did the coordination was not perfect.
+and when he did, the coordination was not perfect.

-One leg was cut shorter and they cut the other´s leg’s bones to make them equal and so on,
+One leg was cut shorter, and they cut the other leg's bones to make them equal, and so on, repetitively, more than 10 operations.

 After 10 years of seeing children playing only from the balcony, that by the way, in communist Romania the balcony was not surrounded by cement,